 You can learn more about each of these programs here.

-The first is via a Cultural Access Pass.
-These are reserved for those who have become Canadian citizens in the past year.
+Year-round, free admission is granted via a Canoo mobile app.
+This method is reserved for those who have become Canadian citizens in the past year, or people who have immigrated to Canada in the past year.

-A new program that has been rolled out for 2018 allows anyone under 17 years of age into national parks for free.
-Find out more about the new youth program here.
+The second way to get into Canadian National Parks for free is to be young.
+Anyone under 17 years of age can get into national parks for free all the time.
+Find out more about the youth program here.

 This is great to know.
 You’re right, it is amazing how many national parks exist in our back yards.
 I know there are several places in my own state I’ve never explored.